 My favorite tire irons don’t match, as I have had them “walk away” more than once and I just reorder.
 I hope that they are still available.

 This photo shows that the valve stem is crooked.
-This tells me that the tire and tube was probably mounted incorrectly.
+This tells me that the tire and tube were probably mounted incorrectly.
 This is the “third” alarm signal.

 The wheel weights are all mounted on one side.
 They should be split up with as close to equal weight on each side.
 It is possible that it needed this much weight to balance, but not likely.
 More likely that the installer didn’t know what he was doing.
 See my page on balancing a wheel.
 This is the “fourth” alarm signal.
 They are adding up fast.